Open-Source-Space-Foundation/led-tutorial-proves-core-reference/README.md

-# Proves Core Reference Project
+# LED Tutorial Proves Core Reference Project

-This is a reference software implementation for the [Proves Kit](https://docs.proveskit.space/en/latest/).
+Welcome to the tutorial reposiotory!
+This will walk you through making your first componet on the PROVES Core Reference on the [Proves Kit](https://docs.proveskit.space/en/latest/)!

+For actual hardware testing, you need a flight controller board and a USBC cable to plug into the board.
+Currently v5c's and v5d's are supported

 ## System Requirements
 - F Prime System Requirements listed [here](https://fprime.jpl.nasa.gov/latest/docs/getting-started/installing-fprime/#system-requirements)